-The eXpertmeterTM EM720/EM720T
+The eXpertmeterTM EM920

-The EM720 is especially designed for utility, industrial and commercial billing metering with high requirements to reliability of power quality monitoring and availability of the device.
+The EM920 is especially designed for utility, industrial and commercial billing metering with high requirements to reliability of power quality monitoring and availability of the device.

-The eXpertmeterTM EM720 is an electronic revenue-accuracy multi-rate polyphase static meter integrated with a multi-function powermeter, an EN50160 power quality recorder, a digital fault recorder and a programmable logical controller, and provided with a wide range of digital I/O and communication options.
+The eXpertmeterTM EM920 is an electronic revenue-accuracy multi-rate polyphase static meter integrated with a multi-function powermeter, an EN50160 power quality recorder, a digital fault recorder and a programmable logical controller, and provided with a wide range of digital I/O and communication options.

 A high-contrast graphical LCD display with backlight allows easy local meter readings and servicing.
-Two serial communication ports (infrared and RS232/RS485), a USB port, Ethernet and a wireless GSM/GPRS modem allow local and remote automatic meter readings and setup though the supplemental communication software or user data acquisition software
+Three serial communication ports (infrared and RS232/RS485), a USB port, Ethernet, a wireless cellular (GSM/GPRS, CDMA, UMTS, LTE) modem and a telephone modem allow local and remote automatic meter readings and setup though the supplemental communication software or user data acquisition software.